 Areas where the company is showing leadership

-Despite continued dialogue with Canopy, the company is not yet moving forward with the audit and has not progressed in fulfilling its policy commitment made in 2016.
+Despite continued dialogue with Canopy, the company is not yet moving forward with the audit and therefore it cannot be confirmed if they are progressing in fulfilling policy commitment made in 2015.

 Number of viscose, lyocell and dissolving pulp mills + location and production volumes